dntoll/1DV608/Assignments/Assignment_4/TestCases.md

 ###Input:
  * Test case 4.1.
 Show Register Form
- * Enter a name with 2 characters like "ad"
+ * Enter an invalid name with 2 characters like "ad"
  * Enter a valid password like "Password"
  * Enter the same repeat password like "Password"
  * Click "Register" button